svrc/socketstats-release/README.md

 ```
 5. Update your TKGI clusters via the PKS CLI and/or Ops Manager "Apply Pending Changes" button with the TKGI upgrade errand enabled.
 This addon will automatically be installed on all worker nodes with the default manifest `pks-watch-tl-manifest.yml`

+6. Apply the Daemonset `ds.yaml` to your cluster as one means of reading these logs.